jsbots/AutoFish/README.md

 AutoFish Setup: [Download](https://drive.google.com/file/d/1k5lLZJSA3KyTRO8YVVjnKyYsIPbjpzbo/view?usp=sharing)

-It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will create a shortcut with a random name on your destkop.
+It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will install the bot into folder under random name and create a shortcut with a random name on your destkop.
 You can rename it as you wish.

-Random name is for hiding the process from potential scanning of your processes by Battle.net launcher.
+Random names are for hiding the processes from potential scanning.

 ## Installation :hammer: